johncky/QFNtools/README.md

 mean m, it has negative expected return, and vise versa.

 Therefore, our strategies is to:
-1) PCA on SP500 stocks, find the top 12 princiapl components
+1) PCA on SP500 stocks, find the top 12 principal components
 2) Run linear regression for each stock ri = alpha + B1 * r_pc1 + ... + B12 * r_pc1  + dX
 3) estimate parameters in X(t): k, m, sigma_equilibrium
 4) calculate the standardized s-score of the stock's residual s = (X - m) / sigma_eq